elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

           abortmp "s3://${S3_BUCKET}/<multipart-upload-path>" "<multipart-upload-id>"
         ```

-In the example above only certain logs can be exported by adding a query using [OpenSearch Query DSL](https://opensearch.org/docs/latest/opensearch/query-dsl/index/) with the `--searchBody '<query>'` flag.
+The example above can be modified to only export certain logs, by adding a query using [OpenSearch Query DSL](https://opensearch.org/docs/latest/opensearch/query-dsl/index/) with the `--searchBody '<query>'` flag.
 This way it is possible to filter on certain labels to only export logs for a particular namespace, deployment, or even using identifier within structured logs.
 An example for a specific namespace would be: